siddharth-maddali/siddharth-maddali.github.io/_posts/2020-06-12-a-fresh-look-at-the-quantum-harmonic-oscillator.md

 If I restrict myself to those that are only made up of $\hat{X}$ and $\hat{D}\_X$, then the one that jumps out right away is the commutator $\left[\hat{X}, \hat{D}\_X\right] = -\mathbb{I}$.
 This is, however, trivial and boring.
 The anticommutator $\left\\{\hat{X}, \hat{D}\_X\right\\} \equiv \hat{X}\hat{D}\_X + \hat{D}\_X\hat{X}$ flips sign under the Fourier transform; it's easy to show that  $\mathcal{F} \left\\{\hat{X}, \hat{D}\_X\right\\}\mathcal{F}^{-1} = -\left\\{\hat{X}, \hat{D}\_X\right\\}$.
-I suppose the squared anticommutator satisfies this property, or any even power of the anticommutator for that matter.
+I suppose the squared anticommutator satisfies the invariance property, or any even power of the anticommutator for that matter.

 Is there any interesting use case to the even-powered anticommutator of $\hat{X}$ and $\hat{D}\_X$?
 Can you think of other operators that are Fourier-invariant?